 Homeowners

-In California, obtaining a permit and an independent inspection by a certified ECC Rater isn’t just a recommendation—it’s the law.
+In California, obtaining a permit and an independent inspection by a certified Energy Code Compliance (ECC) Rater isn’t just a recommendation – it’s the law.
 Whether you’re building a new home, remodeling, or replacing your HVAC system, these steps ensure your project meet cost-saving energy efficiency standards.

 Homeowners requested to sign up with CHEERS can use a single Homeowner account with two levels of access: